 Decorate a Getaway Car

-Even if you're reception is for a party of two, don't forget to escape in a getaway car when the night concludes.
-And take it from Ferdaws and Michael, who did just that during their elopement in Big Sur.
+Even if your reception is for a party of two, don't forget to escape in a getaway car when the night concludes.
+Take it from Ferdaws and Michael, who did just that during their elopement in Big Sur.
 After exchanging their vows in a forest of redwood trees, the newlyweds wandered the California coastline and shared dinner for two at a local restaurant.
 They finished the day in a van adorned with a simple Mr. & Mrs. sign!